GabrielJuliao/sh-utils/ubuntu/install_kubernetes_ubuntu_20_04_through_22_04.md

 ### Option 2: Direct Execution via curl | bash

+> [!CAUTION]
-> **Caution**: This method is convenient but requires caution, as it executes code from the internet with root privileges.
+> This method is convenient but requires caution, as it executes code from the internet with root privileges.

 You can directly download and execute the script using `curl` and `bash`.